- Members’ FAQ and guide

 - Improve training environment quality for highly qualified personnel in biodiversity science, and the development of innovative research opportunities able to attract promising students.

 Click here to learn about currently funded QCBS working groups.
-Funding for Working Groups is subject to an annual call for application, each March 1st.
+Funding for Working Groups is subject to an annual call for application, each March 1st and September 30th.
 The call for applications is announced in the QCBS Newsletter, and is always accessible on QCBS website.
 Members may still submit applications to the QCBS if opportunities arise.
 Application Guidlines